rackerlabs/support-how-to/content/how-to/cloud-servers/enable-ssh-public-key-authentication/index.md

         `ls .ssh`

     a.
-If the directory does not exist, create it and sit the permissions to `0700`:
+If the directory does not exist, create it and set the permissions to `0700`:

         `mkdir -m 700 .ssh`